Hurricane Francine threatens Louisiana's coast with strong winds and flooding

 MORGAN CITY, La.
 (AP) — Hurricane Francine barreled toward Louisiana on Wednesday as residents made last-minute trips to stock up on supplies and forecasters warned of potentially deadly storm surge, widespread flooding and destructive winds on the northern U.S. Gulf coast.

-Hurricane season typically peaks around this time of year, but Pat Simon wasn't overly concerned about Francine.

-“I don’t think it’s going to be that bad, like some of the other ones like Ida and Katrina,” he said.
+“I don’t think it’s going to be that bad, like some of the other ones like Ida and Katrina,” Pat Simon said.
 “I mean, we’ve had some bad ones.”

+State officials said during a news conference late Wednesday morning that the time to evacuate had expired.

+“I know that we have been through a lot here in Louisiana, but I urge everyone to take the necessary preparations,” said Gov. Jeff Landry, who urged residents to “stay off the roads, stay home and stay put.”

 Morgan City, home to around 11,500 people, sits on the banks of the Atchafalaya River in south Louisiana and is surrounded by lakes and marsh.
 It’s described on the city’s website as “gateway to the Gulf of Mexico for the shrimping and oilfield industries.”